 The new law makes the exemption essentially permanent by removing the July 1, 2017 expiration date on the exemption and providing the U.S. Department of Energy with authority to retain the common-sense policy in any future updates to energy efficiency standards governing external power supplies.

-SIA led a coalition of industry groups in working with Congress to secure the exemption in 2011, which included a “sunset provision”—a common way of ensuring a new policy set forth in legislation is reviewed by Congress before becoming more permanent.
+SIA led a coalition of industry groups in working with Congress to secure the exemption, which was signed into law in 2011 and included a “sunset provision”—a common way of ensuring a new policy set forth in legislation is reviewed by Congress before becoming more permanent.

 Preserving this exemption was a key concern for security manufactures and systems integrators.
 Without it, product redesign and adjustments to manufacturing processes would needlessly increase the cost of the equipment by 200-300 percent according to industry estimates, affecting not just manufacturers but the entire value chain.